briskml/brisk/README.md

 ### Examples

 This repository contains the core tooling, platform-specific renderers, and examples.
-To view examples, clone the repository and open an example project.
+To try the examples, clone the repository and run a project:

 ```
 git clone git@github.com:briskml/brisk.git